 World 100m champion Coleman faces suspension after new missed test

-LOS ANGELES, United States (AFP)— Reigning world 100m champion Christian Coleman is facing a two-year suspension after revealing on Tuesday he missed a drugs test last December.
+LOS ANGELES, United States (AFP) — Reigning world 100m champion Christian Coleman is facing a two-year suspension after revealing yesterday he missed a drugs test last December.

 “And now this might result in me being suspended from other filing failures that occurred well over a year ago at this point,” Coleman said.